DasLab/big_library_design/README.md

 ## Example functionalities

-Major functionalities have been scripted in `prepare_library.py`.
-Please see `python prepare_library.py -h` for details on the options and example runs below.
+Major functionalities have been scripted.
+Please see `python -m big_library_designy -h` for details on the options and example runs below.
 Note these scripted functionalities are a subset of what is possible with the code base.
 Please submit an [issue](https://github.com/DasLab/big_library_design/issues) if you want an additional library preparation method to be added to this main script.

 ```
 usage: prepare_library.py [-h] -i INPUT_FASTA -o OUTPUT_PREFIX [--check_library | --just_library | --window | --m2seq | --m2seq_with_double]